remy1991/image_similarity_python/README.md

 ## How to check for updates?

 There is a provision in the python script (check\_for\_updates.py) which essentially checks if there is any update present by comparing current local git tag and what is the latest tag present at the repository.
-The code snippet will be executed along with the main script (similarity.py) but the updates will be checked based on specified timeframe and then it will be cached till the next time.
-For e.g. the updates will be checked every 24 hours as per the threshold in the code. **git tag** has been used as the base for checking for future updates.
-Though the user does not have to worry about the intimation of the update but in order to use the latest version, manual steps are involved (but can be easily automated with few tweaks)
+The code snippet will be executed along with the main script (similarity.py) but the updates will be checked based on specified time frame and then it will be cached till the next time.
+For e.g. the updates will be checked every 24 hours as per the threshold in the code. **git tag** has been used as the base for checking future updates.
+Though the user does not have to worry about the intimation of the update but in order to use the latest version, manual steps are involved although it can be easily automated with few tweaks.

 Sample output